PEtab-dev/petab_select/doc/index.rst

 ------------

-The Python 3 package provides both the Python 3 and command-line (CLI) interfaces, and can be installed from PyPI, with
+The Python 3 package provides both the Python 3 and command-line (CLI) interfaces, and can be installed from PyPI, with:

 .. code-block:: bash